atomicptr/home.bb/README.md

 - `:file` is the file with the extension (e.g. `configs/api/my-secret-api-key.gpg`)
 - `:target-file` is the same file with the extension removed (e.g. `configs/api/my-secret-api-key`)

+**Note**: The processor will currently not be executed if the target file already exists.

 ## License